adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Data Structures/Tree and Graph Traversal.md

 ### Graph Traversal
 Both the following methods take time complexity $O(V + E)$.
 #### Breadth-first
 More complicated than [[#Breadth-first]] because we must be careful not to touch the same node twice.
 It uses a [[Queues]] as it's main data structure.
 Useful for determining if a graph is connected, or finding the distanced between two vertexes.
+Visits nearest nodes to the source first.

 ##### Initialisation
 We mark every vertex as *white* with the queue being empty.
 Initialise an array $\pi [x]$ called the parent array.
 This keeps track of the parent of $x$.
 Then we mark the initial vertex as *gray* and have $\pi [v]$ to be undefined.